jayrold/postgres-socketio-nextjs/README.md

 ## About

 Inspired by Supabase's realtime feature.
 I wanted to build a lightweight clone from scratch.
+This project demonstrates real-time data synchronization between PostgreSQL and a Next.js frontend using Socket.IO, showcasing modern web development practices and real-time application architecture.

 ## Features